Remote or virtual recruitment is now the norm for many businesses, but how do you get the most from it? Here are some top tips on getting it right:

 Points to be aware of

 There are clear advantages of remote recruitment, saving the business time and money.
 If you require a few managers to attend at the interview stage it’s easier to coordinate diaries for online meetings rather than physical meet-ups.
-However, the disadvantages are that many people may feel awkward ir uncomfortable being assessed over video.
+However, the disadvantages are that many people may feel awkward or uncomfortable being assessed over video.
 Remember that they may not come across in the same way they would in person.
 Conversation can be trickier and rapport harder to build.
 Do make exceptions for this when reviewing the interviews.

 It’s also harder for you, the employer, to sell the business remotely – an equally important part of the interview.
-Send videos / information in advance to the candidates so they can get a full sense of the company and its ethos before they ‘meet’ you.
+Send videos/information in advance to the candidates so they can get a full sense of the company and its ethos before they ‘meet’ you.

 Review as you go along

 Once the employee has joined, ask for feedback.
 Keep the communication going to motivate them and ask for feedback on the role, the systems and the working structure.
 This way you can iron out any issues as you go along and adapt along the way.
+You can also conduct an HR healthcheck to understand where you could improve.

 Reminder – the top 7 tips for remote recruitment: